open-telemetry/opamp-spec/specification.md

 for this connection.
 This field is optional: if omitted the client SHOULD NOT use a client-side certificate.
 This field can be used to perform a client certificate revocation/rotation.

+##### OpAMPConnectionSettings.heartbeat_interval_seconds

+The Client should use the offered heartbeat interval to periodically send an AgentToServer message.
+At a minimum the instance_uid field MUST be set.
+It is recommended that the Agent also set ComponentHealth as well.
+An HTTP based-client MUST use the heartbeat interval as its polling interval.

+A heartbeat is used to keep a load balancer connection active AND inform the server that the Agent is still alive and active.
+A server could use the heartbeat to make decisions about the liveness of the connected Agent.

+A default of a 30s should be used if not set by the OpAMPConnectionSettings.
+If the heartbeat_interval_seconds is set to 0, the heartbeat should be disabled entirely.

 #### TelemetryConnectionSettings